Vinibisineli/spark_networks/README.md

 2. A native e-mail alert should be used to warn about some failure.

 ### GDPR
-1. It will be necessary to understand a little bit more the stakeholder goal to think about remove some PII data from the trusted layer.
+It will be necessary to understand a little bit more the stakeholder goal to think about remove some PII data from the trusted layer.
-2. MD5 is not a safe hash to use, some other better options should be use, like sha256.

 ### Cloud